-- Students declare their preferred endorsement area as part of the Academic Guidance & Course Selection process when transitioning from 8th to 9th grade.
+- Endorsements - Students declare their preferred endorsement area as part of the Academic Guidance & Course Selection process when transitioning from 8th to 9th grade.
 The endorsement pathways are: - Arts & Humanities - Business & Industry - Multidisciplinary - Public Service - Science, Technology, Engineering & Math (STEM) - Students have the opportunity to change endorsement areas during the course selection process each year. - Endorsements are earned by taking the appropriate Career & Technical Education (CTE) and non-CTE courses specified within each endorsement pathway. - The endorsement pathways are listed below to inform students of course options in each pathway. - FISD offers several courses to meet the requirements of each endorsement, and students are not required to take every course listed in the recommended sequencing.
 However, students must take prerequisite courses when required and should take them when recommended. - A student's endorsement choice may impact their Foundation curriculum, but most students meet the requirement of multiple endorsements without special effort to do so. - Students are encouraged to consult their counselor and take courses that meet graduation requirements and also align with their interests and/or post-secondary goals. - In rare situations, a student may graduate without an endorsement under the Foundation High School Program (25 credits) (See Comparison Chart).
-The decision is made, in appropriate situations,: - after a student's sophomore year. - as part of the Admission, Review, Dismissal process for Special Education students - through a written request of a student's parent/guardian followed by a meeting with campus administration to discuss the benefits of graduating with one or more endorsement. - This guide includes core course requirements by endorsement, sample four-year graduation programs, and Frisco ISD course offerings by endorsement.
+The decision is made, in appropriate situations,: - after a student's sophomore year. - as part of the Admission, Review, Dismissal process for Special Education students. - through a written request of a student's parent/guardian followed by a meeting with campus administration to discuss the benefits of graduating with one or more endorsement. - This guide includes core course requirements by endorsement, sample four-year graduation programs, and Frisco ISD course offerings by endorsement. - Distinguished Level of Achievement - The Distinguished Level of Achievement (DLA) is the highest graduation program in the state of Texas.
+The Foundation High School Program + Endorsement with DLA is the default for all FISD students. - Students who meet the minimum requirements of the local FISD graduation program under Board Policy EIF Local will meet the requirements of the Distinguished Level of Achievement. - Performance Acknowledgements are added to a student's final transcript, if earned, in the following areas.